INFINITYX00/eslando/README.md

 ## Motivation

-Our motivation behind building this project stemmed from the need for Eslando to have a digital product passport solution.
+Our motivation behind building this project stemmed from the need for Eslando to have a Digital Product Passport solution.
 We aimed to address the challenges associated with recycling processes and contribute to a more sustainable future by providing an efficient and transparent platform for managing product information.

 ## Problem Solving

 The Digital Product Passport for Eslando addresses the challenge of inefficient tracking and management of product information.
-By allowing companies to attach QR codes to their products and providing users with access to digital passports, the application simplifies the recycling process and promotes transparency in the industry.
+By allowing companies to attach QR codes to their products and providing users with access to Digital Product Passports, the application simplifies the recycling process and promotes transparency in the industry.

 ## Learning Experience